 Welcome to Year 2!

-In Class 2, the teacher is Mrs Jessop and the teaching assistants are Miss Ahmed and Mrs Sowerby.
+In Class 2, the teacher is Mrs Jessop and the teaching assistant is Miss Ahmed.
 Please find below a brief outline of the topics to be covered this term and our daily routines in the class booklet and topic letters.
 We plan everything around our current topic making everything cross-curricular where possible.